mhilmirinaldi/mhilmirinaldi/README.md

 # Hi there, I'm Hilmi 👋
-An undergraduate student of informatics with a passion for programming, particularly in web development and database management.
+An undergraduate student of informatics with a passion for programming, particularly in back-end development and database management.
 I am always eager to learn new things and take on challenges related to these fields to expand my knowledge and skills.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mhilmirinaldi)